 In November 2020, I was invited to be on Podcast Row at CrimeCon House Arrest.
-During the one-day online event, I met dozens of true crime fans who stopped by my virtual booth to chat.
+During the event, I met dozens of true crime fans who stopped by my virtual booth to chat about FBI Retired Case File Review.
 Because CrimeCon focuses on the victims of violent crime and missing person and murder investigations, the number one question I was asked was when can the FBI be called in to take over a stalled or botched local homicide case.
 I explained that unless the local police department requests behavioral analysis or FBI Laboratory assistance, the FBI has no authority to interfere in a local murder investigation.
 However, there are circumstances where murder is a violation of federal law and agents work closely with local and state first responders, police departments, and medical examiners on a homicide.

 - A local or state police department requests that the FBI file for an Unlawful Flight to Avoid Prosecution (UFAP) warrant to allow the Bureau to enter a local homicide case.
 The Bureau’s task is the apprehension of the interstate fugitive, not the investigation of the actual murder.

-- A homicide occurs on federal property, an Indian reservation, onboard a US Navy or US Merchant Marine ship in international waters, or on US military bases worldwide.
+- A homicide occurs on federal property, an Indian reservation, or is committed by a civilian onboard a US Navy or US Merchant Marine ship in international waters, or is committed by a civilian on US military bases worldwide.

 - Another federal violation is also in play when the victim was killed, such as a hate crime where the person’s civil rights were violated, a teller or security guard is murdered during the robbery of a federally insured bank, or a kidnapping where the victim was taken across state lines.